 Makeup Tips for Women With Gray Hair

-- Cover up any unevenness in your skin tone with concealer and foundation.
-Pay special attention to the dark wells around the eyes.
+A prepped and even base should be the start of any makeup look.
+Cover up any discolorations and imperfections with concealer and foundation.
+Pay special attention to dark circles around the eyes.

-- Never forget lipstick or a colored gloss.
-For the lips, you can't go wrong with pinks, whether they are light or bright.
-A bit of gloss can plump up thin lips.
-A pretty rose or pink will look gorgeous with gray and help bring out your lips.
+For the lips, you can't go wrong with pinks, whether they're light or bright.
+A bit of gloss can plump up thinner lips and create a fuller, more youthful-looking pout.

 One important part of your face that you should never ignore is your brows.
 If they've gone gray, you can professionally dye them lighter or darker.
-Be sure to choose a cool tone for the eyebrow dye.
-You want to match the tone of your hair.
+Be sure to choose a cool tone for the eyebrow dye in order to match the tone of your hair.